TheDiscProg/simex-messaging/README.md

 This software is distributed under **GNU General Public License Version 3.**

-Please see the paper **[Managing Software Complexity and Security Research Paper](https://github.com/TheDiscProg/SIMEX-API)** for more information.
+Please see the paper **[Managing Software Complexity and Security in Software Engineering Paper](https://github.com/TheDiscProg/Simex-SOAA_Research)** for more information.

 To use in a SBT project:
-libraryDependencies += "io.github.thediscprog" %% "simex-messaging" % "0.9.4"
+libraryDependencies += "io.github.thediscprog" %% "simex-messaging" % *"X.X.X"*

+Here, *'X.X.X'* is the [latest release](https://github.com/TheDiscProg/simex-messaging/releases/latest)

 ## SIMEX Format
 The message can be in any format, such as JSON, XML, binary, etc. The manner in which a Simex is transmitted 'across the wire'